 From time to time, Dropbox deletes inactive accounts.
 If there's no activity on your Dropbox account for an extended period of time, Dropbox will notify you—or the account owner—in an email.

 If you actively use Dropbox but received an email about an inactive account, you can contact us using the instructions at the bottom of this article.

 What does inactive mean?

-Dropbox determines inactive accounts by looking at sign-ins, file shares, and file activity (adding, editing, or deleting) on any of our platforms (Dropbox or Paper) over the last 12 months.
-If you have signed in on one of our platforms, or had any file activity on them at any point within the previous 12 months, then your account is considered active.
+Dropbox determines inactive accounts by looking at log-ins and file activity (adding, editing, or deleting) anywhere on Dropbox (including things like Dropbox Paper or Dropbox Capture) over the last 12 months.
+If you've logged in or had any file activity on Dropbox within the previous 12 months, then your account is considered active.

 Keep your account

-- What if I received an email about my account, but have been actively using Dropbox?
+- I received an email about my account, but have been actively using Dropbox

-- I want to keep my account active—what do I need to do?
+- I want to keep my account active

-- I want to continue using my Dropbox account, but I forgot my password.
-What do I do?
+- I want to continue using my Dropbox account, but I forgot my password